Renal Conditions and Disorders we Treat

 Enuresis

-Primary bedwetting/nocturnal enuresis is the common problem of multiple episodes of wetting the bed, only at night when asleep, over the age of 7 years, who have no history of a urinary tract infection.
+Bedwetting (nocturnal enuresis) is the common problem of multiple episodes of wetting the bed in children over 7 years old, with no history of a urinary tract infection.

 Glomerulonephritis